shn4rk/MorePlayerLobby-RvThereYet/README.md

      The Game.ini may be removed when you restart your computer, so make sure it is present when you want to play.

 6. **Run the game**
-   - Start the game and start a lobby and invite your friends.
+   - Start the game, start a lobby and invite your friends.

 7. **Increase Number of Player**